AlejoBarto8/alejobarto8.github.io/_posts/2023-11-23-love-writeup.md

 ; max-width: 900px;">
 <br/><br/>

-If I filter for those web services that use the **HTTP** protocol, as I saw there were several, I can use `whatweb` to analyze the type of technologies I am dealing with.
+If I filter for those web services that use the **HTTP** protocol, as I saw there were several, I can use `whatweb` to disclose the technology stack behind the web application and I'm dealing with.
 Some are available and some are not, if I access the service on port **80** from the browser, it is a sign in page, I try some common credentials and including **SQLi**, but it does not look good. **[Wappalyzer](https://www.wappalyzer.com/){:target="_blank"}**, also does not show me a little more information.

 ```bash
 cat targeted | grep http